Jacob Morenga

 Jacob Morenga, also Jakob, Jacobus, Marengo, and Marenga, known as the "black Napoleon", (1875 – 20 September 1907) was an important figure in Namibia, then the German colony of German South West Africa.
-He was chief leader in the insurrection against the German Empire which took place between 1904 and 1908, and was best known for forging an alliance between the rival Herero and Namaqua tribes.
+He was chief leader in the insurrection against the German Empire which took place between 1904 and 1908, and was best known for forging an alliance between the rival Herero and Nama tribes.

+Life

-Morenga/Marengo was born to a Herero mother and Nama father and was educated by Christian missionaries and worked as a mineworker in South Africa.
+Jacob Morenga was born to a Herero mother and Nama father.
+He was likely educated by Christian missionaries, and during his early adulthood, he worked at a copper mine and a Catholic mission in the vicinity of Springbok.

-Before the Herero and Namaqua War of 1904–1907, Morenga had participated in smaller, more localized insurrections which were taking place across German South West Africa.
-Through these, Morenga (Morenga means Kings in Otjiherero) proved himself to be an able tactician.
-However, it was through his three years of leadership of the anti-German guerrilla forces that Morenga gained the majority of his reputation.
+Morenga first became politically active through his association with Willem Christian, a leader of the Bondelswarts people.
+After Christian's son and successor, Jan Abraham Christian, was killed by German troops, the Bondelswarts launched a brief uprising in October 1903.
+Morenga served as one of the primary commanders of this uprising, which established his early reputation as a skilled tactician.
+However, the bulk of Morenga's historical reputation stems from his leadership of anti-German guerrilla forces during the Herero and Nama War of 1904–1907.
 It often proved difficult for Morenga to maintain proper control of his armies, as their preferred methods of attack differed fundamentally.
-The Herero sought direct and open combat with German forces, while the Namaqua preferred more guerrilla-like tactics.
+The Herero sought direct and open combat with German forces, while the Nama preferred more guerrilla-like tactics.
 The group under Morenga planned their attacks from the hidden fortress of ǁKhauxaǃnas in southern Namibia.

 Captain Paul von Lettow-Vorbeck played a major role in the German pursuit of Jacob Morenga.
 During a 1906 gunfight against Morenga and his men, Captain von Lettow-Vorbeck suffered injuries to his left eye, which was left blind, and his chest.

 The diverse and widely successful methods of attack used by Morenga's forces were enough to force a special election in the German Reichstag, due to the relatively heavy losses suffered by German troops.

-After more than 50 battles against German troops, Morenga was captured and imprisoned by South African police.
-However, he was released a short time later under the condition that he never return to German South West Africa again.
-Despite this, he again ventured into German South West Africa by crossing the Orange River.
-He soon began the task of assembling an army of native peoples to once again attack German troops.
-He gathered together the now-dispersed tribes of the Herero, Namaqua, and Witboois, leading them into battle against the German colonial empire.
+Morenga's leadership and tactical skills also led him to be praised even by opposing German commanders.